nla/outbackcdx/README.md

 can cause an [out of memory error](https://github.com/nla/outbackcdx/issues/13).
 Until this is fixed you may need to break your request up into several smaller ones.
 Most users send one POST per WARC file.

+### Deleting records

+Deleting records works the same way as loading them.
+POST the records you wish to delete to /{collection}/delete:

+    $ curl -X POST --data-binary @records.cdx http://localhost:8080/myindex/delete
+    Deleted 542 records

+When deleting OutbackCDX does not check whether the records actually existed in the index.
+Deleting non-existent records has no effect and will not cause an error.

 ### Querying